J-Holliday/RaspiAudio/README.md

-# RaspiAudio - tachikawa
+# RaspiAudio - hachiouji

 ====

 ## Overview

 [master]
-[tachikawa]
+[hachiouji]

-Tachikawa is heir to mitaka.
+Hachiouji is heir to tachikawa.

-Mitaka have realized its Policy-1, but not Policy-2, and I decided to leave problem of Policy-2.

-Tachikawa
+!Important
+Tachikawa have realized that input wavfile to julius-server.
+* First, execute "$ python ASRServer.py &"
+* Second, execute "$ python ASRClient.py" (or such name)
+Then, I can get Julius-output.

+Therefore, tachikawa give roll of current-branch to new branch hachiouji. hachiouji is expected that Julius with wavfile become useful.

 ## Status

-Branch Create:02091500
+Branch Create:02102336

-1. finish feature-vector base model.
-2. leave word.csv adjusting to order.csv

 ## Description

-Tachikawa has below policy.
+Hachiouji has below policy.

-1. Make to useful interpreter-basemodel.
+1. Make julius with wavfile become useful.

 ## Licence